-The need for solar energy is rising as American families often feel at the mercy of rising oil prices, which affects their costs to fill up the tank and heat their homes.
+The need for solar energy in Colorado is rising as American families often feel at the mercy of rising oil prices, which affects their costs to fill up the tank and heat their homes.
 Electricity is one household expense that seems destined to rise.
 In fact, electricity costs are projected to reach 13.02 cents per kilowatt-hour.
 That’s a 20 percent increase from just five years ago, clearly demonstrating that power is taking up an increasing chunk of household budgets.

 If you are feeling the pinch in your electricity bill, you are not alone.
 Currently, the average U.S. home pays $110 per month for power, but that will go up to $180 over the next two decades, according to the U.S. Energy Information Administration.
 With such financial pressure brought to bear on everyday Americans, it makes sense the state and federal governments have taken steps to assist families to find solutions that support innovative industries and reduce household costs.

 Among those innovations is solar power.
 Technologically advanced and increasingly accessible to homeowners, solar panels are an environmentally sound, budget friendly option.
 It’s one way to counter the trend toward higher energy costs and preserve the natural environment valued by Colorado communities.
 Solar power is a solution that works well for your pocketbook and for the earth.

 Solar Energy in Colorado: The Solution to the Projected Rise in Energy Costs